isfonzar/isfonzar.github.io/electronics/index.md

 ## Electric Potential Difference (Voltage)

 Voltage or electric potential difference is what makes those electrons move.
+We can say that the higher the voltage, the harder electrons can be "forced" around a circuit.

+### Ohm's Law

 Voltage is equal to the current x resistence.